 The interior apes the kind of thing you’d expect from 1950s Rome (although they say it’s “inspired by the Italian restaurants of 1950’s (sic) America”) but is confusedly accompanied by staff wearing the (exact) same uniform as the bartender, Lloyd, in The Shining, which is further confounded – in a Kubrickian sense – by the carpet, which is the exact same hexagonal carpet that features heavily in the same film.
 Go figure … Luna (moon) … The Shining … Moonshining?
 I dunno …

 But back to lunch.
 We order a couple of salume boards (€14 each).
 The food vibe is also Italian, and the salume is fantastic.
 The boards are accompanied by a gorgeous olive oil, balsamic and sourdough bread for dippage.
-The meats are slivered, delicately, on a fire engine-red, flywheel meat slicer close by and are all the more flavourful for being done there and then.
+The meats are slivered, delicately, on a yellow, flywheel meat slicer close by and are all the more flavourful for being done there and then.
 There’s five-week aged beef sirloin, cured and lightly smoked; fennel salami that piques the flavour receptors; a subtle mortadella with pistachio, and a gracefully-aged Parma ham.
 It was all incredibly gorgeous but I do have a very soft spot for simply served, yet top-notch, Italian cold cuts.
 Who doesn’t?

 The rest of the menu is presented in the Italian style, (Carne, Pesce etc.) but some of the prices cause a round of spluttering, well maybe it was just me spluttering – at the €55 ray wing and the €85 osso buco (it’s for two, but I’m not quite over the recession enough to go there.
 Will I ever be?).
 My good friends probably sensed my behind-napkin spluttering and opted for a selection of very accomplished primi plates and sides.
 (Phew).
 They include the Insalata Verde Ferrigno (€14), which I assume is a reference to Incredible Hulk actor Lou Ferrigno, because it’s a green salad … and like, The Shining … and … The Hulk … actually, I really don’t know what’s going on with the pop cultural references.
 Anyway, it was gorgeous too: soft, pristine butterhead leaves, perfectly-ripe avocado, wafer-thin pickled apple and more, in an almost exuberantly-zinging dressing.
 A few more primi dishes and sides of which the (keepin’ it Oirish here) fried baby tatties with garlic butter and Parmesan (€5) as well as a raw tuna with strawberries and basil dish (€14), are absolute stand-outs.